Parabolic Higgs bundles and representations of the fundamental group of a punctured surface into a real group: Hitchin--Kobayashi correspondence

 \subsection{Preliminaries: functional spaces}

+We now pass to the existence of the Hermite-Einstein metric.
 The basic idea to prove that polystability is sufficient is common to a whole collection of results extending the original Hitchin--Kobayashi correspondence on existence of Hermite--Einstein metrics on holomorphic vector bundles.
 Recall that when looking for Hermite--Einstein metrics one considers the Donaldson functional $M(h,h')$, defined for two metrics $h$ and $h'$ on $E$ such that

 (see Section \ref{s:Donaldson-functional} below for some details and references).
 In particular the critical points of $M$ are the Hermite--Einstein metrics.
 Roughly speaking, polystability enables to prove $C^0$-convergence of a sequence of metrics $\{h_i\}$ such that $M(h,h_i)$ converges to $\inf_{h'}M(h,h')$, and then convergence in stronger functional spaces follows.
 Finally the limit is proved to be a solution of the Hermite--Einstein equation.